NEW: Authorities recover the body of a child from the banks of the Blanco River

 Searchers spent the day in Wimberley, the hardest-hit community in Hays County, looking for people there who are missing and, according to Wyatt, presumed dead.

-In Houston, after using water pumps, crews found a 31-year-old Hispanic male in a car parked along an entrance ramp to U.S. 59, the city said.
+In Houston, after using water pumps, crews found a 31-year-old man in a car parked along an entrance ramp to U.S. 59, the city said.

-That marked the sixth death so far in Houston, where one person is missing and more danger is possible if Mother Nature strikes again.
+That marked the sixth death in Houston, where one person is still missing.

-Outside the city in nearby Fort Bend County, deputies found a body Wednesday believed to be a 73-year-old woman who'd been missing since she failed to show up to work her shift at the convenience store Monday night.
-The next day, her daughter spotted her car submerged in a creek.
-The body was found just 50 yards from that spot, Fort Bend County Sheriff's spokesman Bob Haenel said.
+In nearby Fort Bend County, deputies found a body Wednesday believed to be a 73-year-old woman who’d been missing since she failed to show up to work at a convenience store Monday night.

 1,400 structures in Houston damaged